walerysan/CF_SQL_Rockbuster/README.md

 1. Presentation of insights in PowerPoint

 During this project, I learned the SQL concept from the very begining.
-The exercises walked me through many steps crucial for the analysis of data.
+The exercises walked me through most important steps in the process of the data analysis.

-It was important to understand the relationships that exist in the Rockbuster database and get an overview of all the tables.
+First, It was important to understand the relationships that exist in the Rockbuster database and get an overview of all the tables.
 The snowflake-type entity relationship diagram was exctracted using the DbVisualizer.
-The list of all the fact and dimension tables along with keys and column descriptions
+The list of all the fact and dimension tables along with data types, keys and column descriptions were collected in the Data dictionary.

 [Top 10 countries by customers](https://public.tableau.com/app/profile/anna.walerys/viz/Top10countries-Task3_10forCF/Top10countriesbycustomers)